Leona Lewis: Activism and charity work

 In June 2021, Lewis was made the official patron of the Hackney Empire, as part of its 120-year anniversary celebrations.
 Lewis will continue to mentor students and host workshops to champion the arts of the students at the historic venue.

+In April 2023, Lewis released the theme song "One Step Closer" to the new Apple TV+ series Jane.
+The series is inspired by Dr. Jane Goodall and highlights animal activism and conservation, with its lead character Jane, a young girl, saving the planet and its animals.
+The song's writer, Diane Warren, donated some of the proceeds from the song to the Jane Goodall Institute.
+Lewis narrated It's up to Us: A Children’s Terra Carta for Nature, People and Planet, in collaboration with King Charles III and The Prince's Trust, via Ecoflix, encouraging children to save the planet.
+Furthermore, Lewis won the Sustainable Style Award at the Maison de Mode’s 2023 Sustainable Style Awards, recognising her support for sustainable initiatives and animal welfare.

+In October 2023, in collaboration with Snoop Dogg, the pair released a song on World Mental Health Day entitled "It's Okay" to help raise awareness for children’s mental health and wellness.

+Lewis was appointed Officer of the Order of the British Empire (OBE) in the 2024 New Year Honours for services to music and charity.

 Personal life

+In 2010, Lewis began dating Dennis Jauch, a professional dancer and choreographer.
+They married in July 2019 at Sting's estate in Tuscany, Italy.
+Their daughter was born in July 2022.

-Lewis lived in Hackney, East London.
-Lewis was vegetarian from the age of 12 and has been vegan since September 2012.
+Lewis has been vegetarian since the age of 12 and vegan since September 2012.
 She won PETA's Sexiest Vegetarian, along with Red Hot Chili Peppers frontman Anthony Kiedis, in 2008 and Europe's Sexiest Vegetarian in 2009, along with actor Scott Maslen.
 She also was named PETA's Person of the Year for 2008.
 Lewis is a supporter of World Animal Protection and is a patron of the Hopefield Animal Sanctuary in Brentwood, Essex.

 In September 2014, in an open letter to fans, Lewis revealed that she felt extremely depressed around the time of her departure from Syco.
 She later emphasised that it was not clinical depression from which she had been suffering.
 She credited her professional separation from Simon Cowell and her practice of meditation with helping her "still the madness".
 In 2017, Lewis revealed she has Hashimoto's disease, detailing the pain and fatigue experienced because of the condition.

-Lewis married her long-term fiancé, professional dancer and choreographer Dennis Jauch, in July 2019.
-The couple married in Tuscany, Italy, at Sting's 16th century, 865-acre, Il Palagio estate.
-The couple had been dating since 2010.

 In November 2019, Lewis sold her $2.25 million Californian ranch, in Glendale, upscaling to a $3.7 million property in the guard-gated Hidden Hills, Los Angeles.
 She sold the property to Simon Cowell in 2020 for $3.9 million.
 She purchased her Studio City home for $2.6 million in March 2021.

-On 20 March 2022, it was reported that Lewis and Jauch were expecting their first child together.
-Lewis confirmed the reports on her Instagram account on 23 March.
-Lewis gave birth to a girl on 22 July 2022 named Carmel Allegra.